 Clergy,Vestries, and Bishop’s Committees are reminded that the diocesan guidelines give you full authority to make decisions to reopen or to close again based on your own congregation and the local COVID-19 situation.
 However, the diocesan Guidelines for Phased Reopening are not optional.
 Your church's leadership may choose to do more than the Guidelines require, but they may not do less.
 Each church has its own particular characteristics that should be considered when deciding whether to hold in-person worship services.
 Listening to local health officials is crucial, and everyone should understand that a congregation or diocesan-wide restriction on all in-person gatherings may become necessary again.
 All plans these days are subject to change.

-"Stewardship and Communications in a Physically Distant Church" - The diocesan Development and Communications Offices offered resources and ideas for how to stay connected as a church when we are physically distanced, via live webinar on Monday, March 30.
-Click the link above to view the recorded conversation.
-Click here to open "Resources and Ideas for Staying Connected While Physically Distant," a supplemental PDF.
+"Resources and Ideas fo Stay Connected While Physically Distant" - The diocesan Development and Communications Offices offered resources and ideas for how to stay connected as a church when we are physically distanced, via live webinar on Monday, March 30, 2020.
+Click the link above to open the supplemental PDF.

 "Digital Communications Resource Guide For Church Communicators" - a resource guide from the Diocese of West Texas Communications Department for online worship services and virtual meeting tools for ongoing church business, digital Christian Formation, and ministry meetings.